jetbrains-academy/refactoring-course/contributing.md

 # What this repository is

-This repository contains sources of the Refactoring in IDE course.
+This repository contains sources of the _Introduction to IDE Code Refactoring_ course.

 # Contributing